• Recipes

 If you have leftover teriyaki salmon, you can store it in the fridge for up to three days.
 You can also freeze it for up to two months.
 You can chop up the salmon and add it to salads, rice bowls, or pasta dishes.
 It's a great way to add extra protein and flavor to your meals.
 To reheat, preheat your oven to 250 degrees F.

-Teriyaki Salmon with Avocado Crema
+Teriyaki Salmon Recipe with Avocado Crema

 Steven Pennington